codefresh-io/docs.codefresh.io/_docs/integrations/argo-cd.md

   max-width="100%"
  %}

-Click the *Add Server* button from the drop-down menu.
+Click the *Add GitOps Provider* button from the drop-down menu.

 ## Connecting to an existing ArgoCD installation